andrew-fowler/test-strategy/PITCHME.md

 @snap[west span-100 text-07]
-Manually regression checking software is cost prohibitive and doesn't scale The cost of fixing a problem is proportional to its age We aim to cover as much risk as we can, as fast as we can
+Manually regression checking software is cost prohibitive and doesn't scale The cost of fixing a problem is proportional to its age Cover as much risk as you can, as fast as you can

 @snapend